-The program begins with three business foundation knowledge courses that fill the gaps in knowledge a student may have in the field.
-Students who have recently completed an undergraduate degree in business or related field with a reasonable GPA may be permitted to waive the three business foundation courses.
-Students will then proceed through an 18-month curriculum with four graduatelevel core courses to enhance their broad knowledge and skills in business.
-Students will continue learning by selecting a specialized area of study with four in-depth knowledge emphasis courses and conclude with an integrating/culminating capstone course.
-The capstone course will allow students to implement and integrate prior coursework in an experiential or "real life" consulting setting to gain integrative and experiential business experience.
-Upon completion of the MBA program, students can immediately apply the managerial knowledge, concepts, and skills learned in their career and professional roles.
+The program begins with three foundational courses that fill the gaps in knowledge a student may have in the field of business.
+Students who have completed an undergraduate degree in business or related field from a regionally-accredited university within the last seven (7) years may be admitted to the MBA program following a holistic appraisal of their academic and professional backgrounds.
+They begin with four graduate-level core courses to enhance their broad knowledge and skills in business in either the eighteen (18) month or ten (10) month curricular track.
+Students will continue learning by selecting a specialized area of study with four in-depth knowledge emphasis courses and conclude with a strategy capstone course.
+The capstone course allows students to apply and synthesize knowledge from prior coursework in an intensive "real life" consultancy project or a simulated setting that involves management of a business in a changing and competitive market.
+With such experiential learning, students perfect their problem-solving, critical thinking, and decision-making skills and refine business communication and cultural competencies.

-Class sessions include seminars, lectures, simulations, case analyses, and small group activities.
+The MBA offered both totally online and in a classroom environment.
+The classroom sessions include seminars, lectures, simulations, case analyses, and small group activities.
 Student interaction inside and outside of the classroom is key to a successful experience.
-Emphasis courses are delivered in a web-enhanced format that combines in-class sessions with online activities.
+Emphasis courses in the classroom environment are delivered in a web-enhanced format that combines in-class sessions with online activities.